Tarring and feathering: 19th century

+On June 3, 1826, George Rolph, of Upper Canada was tarred and feathered by supporters of the Tories in what became known as the Ancaster incident.

+On March 24, 1832, in Hiram, Ohio, Joseph Smith and Sidney Rigdon were dragged from their homes, beaten, stripped, and tarred and feathered by a mob.
+The attackers, motivated by opposition to their doctrines, also attempted to poison Smith, leaving him with a lost tooth and chemical burns.

 In 1851, Thomas Paul Smith, a 24-year-old African-American from Boston, outspoken in his opposition to school desegregation, was tarred and feathered by a group of African-American Bostonians opposed to segregation.

 Also in 1851, a Know-Nothing mob in Ellsworth, Maine, tarred and feathered Swiss-born Jesuit priest, Father John Bapst, in the midst of a local controversy over religious education in grammar schools.
 Bapst fled Ellsworth to settle in nearby Bangor, Maine, where there was a large Irish-Catholic community, and a local high school there is named for him.

 In 1872, schoolteacher Charles G. Kelsey was tarred and feathered for pursuing a young woman from a wealthy family.
 He was murdered shortly after in mysterious circumstances.
 His assailants were acquitted of riot and assault and never brought to trial for murder.